 This factor is a difficult factor to intervene in HL Bloom theory.
 Because the problem or disease is hereditary or known as genetic.

 For example, asthma.
 That disease was derivative because genetical.
 Therefore, for this factor, all we can do is the prevention of recurrence.

 The four determinants or factors in HL Bloom theory interact with each other and affect a person’s health status.

-But if it is sorted, then the neighborhood has the largest role in influencing health, followed by behavior or lifestyle factors and health services and the latest genetic factors.
+The fact is environtment has the largest role in influencing health, followed by behavior or lifestyle factors and health services, so the latest is genetic factors.

 The application of this theory is very helpful for public health experts in finding the cause of the problem and then developing a prevention program.